IncoCode/EngineOverheat-GTA5/README.md

 <img src="img/poster.jpg" alt="alt text" width="650" height="520">

 This mod adds a little bit realism in GTA 5.
 When you push your car too hard and too fast the car engine gets overheated.
-When it's happened your engine starts to smoking and will disabled.
+When it's happened your engine starts smoking and will disabled.
 You should wait a some time until the engine has cooled.

 Requirements
 --------------